Michelle Legge

 Is cryptocurrency taxed in Spain?

 Yes, cryptocurrency in Spain is taxable.
-The Agencia Tributaria views it as a kind of capital asset, and views gains from crypto transactions as savings income generally subject to taxation under Personal Income Tax (PIT).
+The Agencia Tributaria views crypto as a kind of capital asset and may subject it to general income tax and savings income tax.
 Tax rates vary based on transaction type and the taxpayer's individual circumstances.
 You'll need to report your crypto profits as part of your tax return.

 How is crypto taxed in SpainFor private investors, crypto in Spain is generally taxed like this: